JavaScript’s operators sometimes produce unintuitive results. With the following two rules, they are easier to understand:

 true

-Objects are coerced to primitives if (and only if!) the other operand is primitive:
+An object is coerced to a primitive value (only) if the other operand is primitive:

 > [1, 2, 3] == '1,2,3'